apollo-elements/apollo-elements/docs/guides/usage/queries/index.md

 </code-tabs>

-You can also use the `fetch-policy` attribute on individual elements:
+You can also use the `fetch-policy` attribute on individual elements (if they implement the ApolloElement interface, e.g. `<apollo-query>` or elements with `ApolloQueryMixin`):
 ```html copy
 <apollo-query fetch-policy="network-only">
   <script type="application/graphql">